-September 19, 2022
+September 29, 2023

-Dear members of our college community:
+Dear members of our College community:

-At Brightpoint Community College, we want every student to be successful and to achieve their goals.
-To do that, we offer outstanding educational opportunities and a variety of support services designed to help students get on the road to a baccalaureate degree, prepare for entry into the workforce, gain new career skills, or explore their interests.
+At Brightpoint Community College, we want every student to be successful and to achieve all of their goals.
+To do that, we offer high-quality educational opportunities and a variety of support services designed to help students get on the road to a baccalaureate degree, prepare for entry into the workforce, gain new career skills, or explore their interests.

-In addition to fostering a creative and thriving academic community, we strive to provide a safe environment in which to learn and work.
-The security and safety of our students, faculty, staff and visitors are always top priorities at Brightpoint.
-Our dedicated employees continually review security procedures, safety plans, and policies, and they routinely undergo training.
-They are not, however, the only ones involved in making Brightpoint Community College a safe place.
+In addition to fostering a creative and thriving academic community, we work hard to provide a safe environment in which to learn and work.
+The security and safety of our students, faculty and staff are always top priorities at Brightpoint.
+Our dedicated employees continually review security procedures, safety plans and policies, and they routinely undergo training.
+But, they are not the only ones involved in making Brightpoint Community College a safe place.
 Our students also share in that responsibility, and it is vital that we continue working together in this endeavor.

 I ask that you take a few minutes to read our Annual Security Report.
-In it, you will find helpful information, guidance and resources.
+In it, you will find helpful information, guidance, and resources.